-Carl Kaeser opened his machine shop in 1919.
+Carl Kaeser established his machine shop in 1919.
 Today KAESER is a highly successful global supplier of compressors and compressed air systems that remains true to its roots.

 1919 – Carl Kaeser Sr. establishes KAESER.

-Carl Kaeser Sr. established the company as a machine shop on June 27, 1919.
-He started out by manufacturing spare parts for motor vehicles and engines, especially gears, and later branched out to special equipment for the glass making industry.
-Within a few years the company employed 150 people.
+Carl Kaeser Sr. established the company as a machine workshop on the 27th of June, 1919.
+He started out by manufacturing spare parts for motor vehicles and engines, especially gears, and later branched out to specialised equipment for the glass making industry.
+Within a short few years the company employed 150 people.

 1948 – The company produces its first reciprocating compressor.

-Through the division of Germany after the Second World War, KAESER is cut off from a large portion of its original market in the state of Thuringia and is forced to pursue business in new markets in southern and western Germany.
-A decision that was to shape the company's future: KAESER's expertise in engine manufacturing, coupled with strong demand for compressors in the post-war economy results in compressors being added to the product range.
+As a result of the division of Germany following the Second World War, KAESER is cut off from a large portion of its original market in the state of Thuringia and is forced to pursue business in new markets in southern and western Germany.
+A decision that was to shape the company's future: KAESER's expertise in engine manufacturing, coupled with strong demand for compressors in the post-war economy, results in compressors being added to the product range.

 The first reciprocating compressor developed by KAESER is shipped in 1948.
-Within a few years the company's reciprocating compressor programme covers the full range up to 60 kW.
+Within a few years the company's reciprocating compressor portfolio covers the full range up to 60 kW.

 The first KAESER K30-30 compressor

-1973 – KAESER produces its first screw compressor.
+1973 – KAESER develops its first rotary screw compressor.

-Carl Kaeser Jr., the founder's son, takes the initiative for the company's next strategic departure: the development of screw compressors.
-The heart of every Kaeser screw compressor is the proprietary screw compressor block with a new energy-saving rotor profile – the SIGMA profile.
-Manufacturing of the new screw compressors begins in 1973.
-Over the coming years, KAESER KOMPRESSOREN takes its place alongside the world's global manufacturers of screw compressors.
+Carl Kaeser Jr., the founder's son, takes the initiative for the company's next strategic departure: the development of rotary screw compressors.
+The heart of every KAESER rotary screw compressor is the proprietary rotary screw airend featuring a new energy-saving rotor profile – the SIGMA Profile.
+Manufacture of the new rotary screw compressors begins in 1973.
+Over the following years, KAESER KOMPRESSOREN takes its place alongside the world's leading manufacturers of rotary screw compressors.

 1978 – KAESER embarks on its international expansion.